jokijen/csb-course-project/README.md

 # CSB-course-project

-This project has been created for learning purposes for the course "Cyber Security Base: Project I" (University of Helsinki).The objective is to create a web application with five flaws from the OWASP top 10 -list, and provide fixes for them.
+This project has been created for learning purposes for the course "Cyber Security Base: Project I" (University of Helsinki).
+The objective is to create a web application with five flaws from the OWASP top 10 -list, and provide fixes for them.
 The fixes are commented out from the code.

 The OWASP top 10 can be found at https://owasp.org/Top10/